InkbridgeNetworks/teapv2/draft-dekok-emu-teapv2.md

 > initialized to all zeros.

 An inner message MUST derive either an MSK (including a pseudo MSK), or an EMSK, or both.
-The RoundSeed structure MUST NOT have both the MSK and EMSK fields be all zeros.
+The RoundSeed structure MUST NOT have both of the MSK and EMSK fields be all zeros.

 ### Key Derivation

-Each round produces a DerivedKey, which is derived from the RoundSeed for the this round via the following calculation.
+Each round produces a DerivedKey, which is depends on the RoundSeed for this round via the following calculation.

 ~~~~
-   DerivedKey = TLS-Exporter(RoundSeed,
+   DerivedKey = TLS-Exporter(
-                "EXPORTER: TEAPv2 Inner Methods Compound Keys", 104)
+                "EXPORTER: TEAPv2 Inner Methods Compound Keys",
+                RoundSeed, 104)
 ~~~~

 The DerivedKey is 104 octets in length, and assigned to the following